ChrisDuffley/stationPlaylist/contributing.md

 You can contribute by testing the add-on.
 To facilitate this, a development snapshot of this add-on is released from time to time so people can test latest changes.

 To test the add-on, you must be running the latest stable or development build of NVDA, latest StationPlaylist release, and latest stable or development build of StationPlaylist add-on.
 You can obtain latest StationPlaylist add-on via NV Access add-on store (NVDA menu/Tools/add-on store, available or updatable add-ons tab).
 You can obtain StationPlaylist suite of programs from stationplaylist.com website.

 Before testing the add-on:

-1. Install the latest availible NVDA release.
+1. Install the latest available NVDA release.
 2. If you haven't, install the latest StationPlaylist suite of programs.
 At a minimum, StationPlaylist Studio must be installed.
 3. Visit NV Access add-on store (NVDA menu/tools/add-on store).
 4. Check StationPlaylist add-on channel from installed add-ons tab.
 You can test the stable add-on release, but to test latest code, we recommend switching to beta or dev channel.